informalsystems/hermes/docs/spec/relayer/tla/README.md

 Efficiency seems to be too vague to formalize.
 In particular the formulation ignores relayers that are the active components in packet transmission.
-It is not clear what a suitable way is to formalize it
+It is not clear what a suitable way is to formalize it.

 #### [Exactly-once delivery](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics#exactly-once-delivery)